sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 }
 {% endhighlight %}

-A Flow contains of one or more screens.
+A Flow contains one or more screens.
 In our case the "NewsFlow" consists of two screens: news list and read the full news article.
 That's it.
 It's so simple we don't need a library.
 Whenever we start the app, we call **NewsFlowCoordinator.start()** to show the list of all news articles.